Newest developments

 High usability to provide easy access

-At any level of modeling and analysis, the integration of the geomechanics workflows with those from other oilfield disciplines in the Petrel platform ensures that the geomechanics models remain consistent with other subsurface interpretations and models—from petroleum systems modeling at an exploration phase through to history matching in reservoir management and field optimization.
+At any level of modeling and analysis, the integration of the geomechanics workflows with those from other oilfield disciplines in Petrel ensures that the geomechanics models remain consistent with other subsurface interpretations and models—from petroleum systems modeling at an exploration phase through to history matching in reservoir management and field optimization.

 Numerical geomechanics simulations

-The VISAGE simulator performs the 3D static or 4D flow-, pressure-, and temperature-coupled calculations for rock stresses, deformations, and failure.
-Two-way coupling between the VISAGE and ECLIPSE or INTERSECT simulator enables updating the model’s permeability and porosity at any selected time steps.
+The Visage simulator performs the 3D static or 4D flow-, pressure-, and temperature-coupled calculations for rock stresses, deformations, and failure.
+Two-way coupling between the Visage and Eclipse or Intersect simulator enables updating the model’s permeability and porosity at any selected time steps.
 The simulator can also update the mechanical properties in the geomechanics model due to effects such as changing temperatures, water saturations, stress, and deformation.